andrew/ultimate-awesome/README.md

 - [awesome-mybatis-plus](https://github.com/baomidou/awesome-mybatis-plus) - 🎉 A curated list of awesome things related to MyBatis-Plus.
 - [awesome-computer-vision-models](https://github.com/gmalivenko/awesome-computer-vision-models) - A list of popular deep learning models related to classification, segmentation and detection problems.
 - [awesome-dotnet-security](https://github.com/guardrailsio/awesome-dotnet-security) - Awesome .NET Security Resources.
-- [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
 - [awesome-bangla](https://github.com/banglakit/awesome-bangla) - A collection of tools, datasets and resources on Bangla computing.
 - [LM-reasoning](https://github.com/jeffhj/LM-reasoning) - This repository contains a collection of papers and resources on Reasoning in Large Language Models.